RESOURCES IN THE PRINTING BUCKET

 READ: Here are some of the valuable books and resources mentioned in Chapter 19.

-NOTE!
-UNDER CONSTRUCTION!
-Some of the links to the books featured on Amazon have changed.
-(Gee...thanks, Amazon!)
+BOOK LISTS.
 For a complete list of books from this bucket, visit the Book Bucket and download List #1 (with books reviewed through Dec.
-31, 2015).
+31, 2017).
 The list will be updated on Dec.
-31, 2016.
+31, 2018.